-% Senior Notes due 20
+- \$ % Senior Notes due 20

-% Senior Notes due 20
+- \$ % Senior Notes due 20

-Unconditionally Guaranteed by
+- \$ % Senior Notes due 20

-Enterprise Products Partners L.P.
+Unconditionally Guaranteed by Enterprise Products Partners L.P.

-This prospectus supplement relates to our offering of two series of senior notes.
+This prospectus supplement relates to our offering of three series of senior notes.
 The senior notes due 20 , which we refer to as "20 notes," will bear interest at the rate of % per year and will mature on , 20 .
 The senior notes due 20 , which we refer to as "20 notes," will bear interest at the rate of % per year and will mature on , 20 .
-We refer to the 20 notes and the 20 notes, collectively, as the "notes."
+The senior notes due 20 , which we refer to as "20 notes," will bear interest at the rate of % per year and will mature on , 20 .
+We refer to the 20 notes, the 20 notes and the 20 notes, collectively, as the "notes."

-We will pay interest on the 20 notes on and of each year, beginning on , 2018.
-We will pay interest on the 20 notes on and of each year, beginning on , 2018.
+We will pay interest on the 20 notes on and of each year, beginning on of each year, beginning on , 2019.
+We will pay interest on the 20 notes on and of each year, beginning on , 2019.
+We will pay interest on the 20 notes on and of each year, beginning on , 2019.

-We may redeem some or all of the notes at any time at the applicable redemption prices described in "Description of the Notes-Optional Redemption."
+We may redeem some or all of the notes of each series at any time at the applicable redemption prices described in "Description of the Notes-Optional Redemption."

-The notes are unsecured and will rank equally with all other existing and future unsubordinated indebtedness of Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.).
-The notes will be guaranteed by our parent, Enterprise Products Partners L.P., and in certain circumstances may be guaranteed in the future on the same basis by one or more subsidiary guarantors.
+The notes are unsecured and will rank equally with all of our other existing and future unsecured and unsubordinated indebtedness.
+The notes will be guaranteed by our parent, Enterprise Products Partners L.P., on an unsecured and unsubordinated basis, and in certain circumstances may be guaranteed in the future on the same basis by one or more of our subsidiaries.